Areas of Practice

 The Law Offices of Peter T. Nicholl provides compassionate legal representation for Baltimore mesothelioma victims and their families.
 We have seen firsthand the physical, emotional, and financial burdens families dealing with mesothelioma and other asbestos-related diseases face.
 Our firm handles every aspect of your case so you can focus on your health and loved ones.

 Your consultation is completely free and confidential.
 When we represent you, there are also no upfront fees or out-of-pocket costs to worry about.
-We take cases on contingency, so we only get paid if you do.
+We take cases on contingency, so we only get paid when we obtain a successful recovery on your behalf.

-Contact our Baltimore office today for a free consultation—your family’s future depends on taking action now.
-410-244-7005
+Contact our Baltimore office today for a free consultation – our team are here to help.
+Ph: 410-244-7005

 Contact our personal injury lawyers for a free consultation if you have been injured by another’s negligence.
 You may be entitled to compensation.